kdeldycke/kevin-deldycke-blog/content/posts/falsehoods-programmers-believe-about-falsehoods-lists.md

 14. Falsehood lists covers one subject.
 15. Falsehood lists are terse.
 16. Falsehood lists are illustrated with counter-examples.

-18. The same format is followed by falsehood lists.
+## List format

+404. Numbered lists have no gap.
-17. Falsehood lists are sorted.
+999. Numbered lists are sorted.
-19. Falsehood lists don't repeat themselves.
+406. Falsehood lists don't repeat themselves.
-20. Falsehood lists don't repeat themselves.
+407. Falsehood lists don't repeat themselves.
+408. `The same format is followed by each item.`
-21. Falsehoods in lists are numbered.
+409. Falsehoods in lists are numbered.

 ## Implementation